cgross/angular-busy/README.md

 ## Getting Started

 Add `dist/angular-busy.js` and `dist/angular-busy.css` to your index.html.
 Also add the `angular-promise-tracker` files as necessary.
-You'll

 Add `cgBusy` as a module dependency for your module (in addition to `ajoslin.promise-tracker` and the Angular 1.2 `ngAnimate` module):